Celine Dion: 1968–1989: Early life and career beginnings

-Dion was born in Charlemagne, Quebec, 15 mi northeast of Montreal, the youngest of 14 children of Thérèse (1927–2020), a homemaker, and Adhémar Dion (1923–2003), a butcher, both of French Canadian descent.
-As the youngest of 14 children, Dion grew up wearing hand-me-downs and sharing a bed with several sisters.
+On 30 March 1968, Dion was born in Charlemagne, Quebec, 15 mi northeast of Montreal, the youngest of 14 children of Thérèse (1927–2020), a homemaker, and Adhémar Dion (1923–2003), a butcher, both of French Canadian heritage.
+Dion grew up wearing hand-me-downs and sharing a bed with several sisters.
 As a baby, she slept in a drawer instead of a crib to save money.
 She was bullied at school and called "Vampire" due to her teeth and skinny frame.
 Local tabloids even dubbed her "Canine Dion" in the teenage years of her career.
 She often spoke of running home from school to play music in the basement with her brothers and sisters.
 "I detested school", she would later write in her autobiography.
 "I had always lived surrounded by adults and children a lot older than me.
 I learned everything I needed to know from them.
 As far as I was concerned, real life existed around them."
-Dion's eldest sister was already in her twenties, married, and pregnant with her first child at the time that Dion's mother, Thérèse, was pregnant with Dion.
+Dion's eldest sister was already in her twenties, married, and pregnant with her first child at the time that Dion's mother was pregnant with Dion.

-Dion was raised a Roman Catholic in a poor but, by her own account, happy home in Charlemagne.
+Dion was raised Roman Catholic in a poor but, by her own account, happy home in Charlemagne.
 Music had always been a major part of the Dion family, and she was named after the song "Céline", which French singer Hugues Aufray had recorded two years before her birth.
 On 13 August 1973, she performed publicly for the first time at her brother Michel's wedding, singing Christine Charbonneau's "Du fil, des aiguilles et du coton".
 She continued to perform with her siblings in her parents' small piano bar called Le Vieux Baril, "The Old Barrel".

 She suffered a number of accidents as a young child, including an incident at five years old when she was struck by a car as her father and brother Clément looked on.
 She was hospitalized briefly with a concussion.
 From an early age, she had dreamed of being a performer.
 In a 1994 interview with People, she recalled, "I missed my family and my home, but I don't regret having lost my adolescence.
 I had one dream: I wanted to be a singer."
 As a child in Quebec, Dion participated in Girl Guide programs as a member of Girl Guides of Canada.